Are you wondering what to expect from the Abuser in your life when they get older?

 Say, “Really?” — but raise one eyebrow while slightly dropping your chin.

-Ask them is that how they really feel about the issue.
+Ask them if that is how they really feel about the issue.
 If they are a rageaholic, they will start to foam at the mouth and are likely to start to blather.

 This is the point you know you have a Cluster B person in the tracking spotlight.
 Be the gadfly.